Giskard-AI/giskard/python-client/docs/guides/installation_app/index.rst

         giskard server --help

-You're all set to try Giskard in action.
-Upload your first model, dataset or test suite by following the `upload-your-artefacts <../upload-your-model/>`_ tutorial.
+Now you should be set to try Giskard in action.
+Upload your first model, dataset or test suite by following the `upload-your-artefacts <../upload-your-model/.>`_ tutorial.

 Connect the Giskard ML worker
 ^^^^^^^^^